Toyota: first images of next-gen Mirai fuel cell car

 China: Toyota debuts BEVs & strikes Singulato deal

 Toyota will present its first two electric cars at the Auto Shanghai with sales in China scheduled to begin in 2020.
-Moreover, the Japanese are working on a deal with the Chinese EV startup Singulato Motors to deploy an old Toyota mini EV en masse and anew.
+Moreover, the Japanese company is working on a deal with the Chinese EV startup Singulato Motors to deploy an old Toyota mini EV en masse and anew.

 Toyota just released 24,000 hybrid patents